djsavvy/CEP-Data-Consolidation-Project/Project_Log.md

 	+ lists the intersection of all species -- the list of fields present in every single record in the collection
 - Unfortunately, I had some unexpected personal issues come up in the last couple of days and so today is my last day in the lab :(
 - However, Alex said I was still able to accomplish quite a bit that would be helpful for the CEP team in the future, so I am glad that I was able to make an impact in my three weeks here.
+- The [Species Enumeration README](/ExistingMongoCrawling/SpeciesEnumeration/README.md) is a file that has much more depth regarding the last stage of the project.
+It is also designed to be an introduction to whoever continues this project or decieds to build on my work.